smackers/smack/docs/installation.md

 and [Clang][] is problematic on some [Cygwin][] configurations.
 Please consult [LLVM][] documentation in case of any issues.

+#### Windows Subsystem for Linux (Recommended)

+SMACK can be installed on the Windows Subsystem for Linux (WSL) by following the same procedure as the Linux installation (i.e., via the build script [build.sh][]).
+We tested the WSL installation on Windows 10 (Build 18362) with Ubuntu 16.04 installed via the Microsoft Store.

 ### Installing SMACK Itself

 SMACK is built using [CMake][] via the following sequence of shell commands